01 Dorieus

 The last thing Dorieus remembered was bronze.

-The Egestaeans closed around him like wolves.
-He killed two more, felt their bodies give way beneath his broken spear, heard the wet sound of punctured flesh.
-Then a second blade found him, this one at his throat.
+He killed two more.
+Perhaps three.
+He felt bodies yield beneath his shattered spear, heard the soft, obscene sound of iron parting flesh.
+Then another blade found him—this one at his throat—and the world tilted.

-The last thing he heard was the paian—the victory song of his enemies.
+The last sound he heard was a paian—not his own, but the victory song of those who would forget him before nightfall.

 The last thing he felt was rage.